-Let us know what you think by filling in the online feedback form at www.gw.govt.nz/strategicoptions or complete the form at the end of this booklet and return it in the post.
+Let us know what you think by completing the relevant section of the website.
+Alternatively you can complete the form that comes with this booklet and return it in the post.

 7.3 What happens to your feedback?

 Your feedback will be gathered and reported to the Regional Land Transport Committee who will use it to help shape the new Regional Land Transport Strategy.
 This will occur over the rest of 2005 and into early 2006.